Daddoo-Dev/daddoodev/deploying.md

 THis is deploying with firebase hosting.
-To deply, in cli use firebase deploy
+To deply, in cli use npm run build and firebase deploy